Sunidhi-Sourabh/GiftMuse/src/GiftMuse Agent/README.md

-# 🎁 GiftMuse — Gifts That Think.
+# 🎁 GiftMuse
+~Gifts That Think.
 Bundles That Feel.

 **GiftMuse** is an emotionally intelligent agentic tool designed to generate personalized gifting bundles powered by AI.
 Built with clarity, fallback logic, and cinematic UX, it transforms gifting into a trust-first experience—where every bundle feels intentional, and every suggestion carries emotional weight.